aaronfinke/serial_xds/README.md

 ---------------

 * EIGER HDF5 data
-* Data is collected serially
+* Data is collected serially, <i>with oscillation</i>.
+This routine will not work with still images.
+Use nXDS for still processing.

 Acknowledgements
 -----------------
 serial_xds was developed at Cornell High Energy Synchrotron Source (CHESS) for serial ossilation crystallography data processing.
-Tested at MacCHESS ID7B2 beamline.
+Tested at the MacCHESS ID7B2 beamline.